-It also is important to explain to your children the tricks that people may use with them.
+It also is important to explain tricks that people may use with your children.
 Some people who sexually abuse children use tricks or bribes to keep children from telling adults about the abuse.
 The abusive person might:

-- "Promise a gift, - ""Allow a forbidden privilege or encourage illegal behavior (e.g., drinking or smoking), - "Tell the child that it is the child's fault or that no one will believe him/her. - "Tell the child that if he/she tells anyone, the abusive person will hurt his/her family or pet, or - "Tell the child that if he/she tells anyone, the abusive person may get into trouble or have to go away for a long time.
+- Promise a gift or allow a forbidden privilege, - Tell the child that it is the child's fault or that no one will believe him/her, - Tell the child that if he/she tells anyone, the abusive person will hurt his/her family or pet, or - Tell the child that if he/she tells anyone, the abusive person may get into trouble or have to go away for a long time.

-Explain these tricks to your children and reassure them that you can and will handle the situation, even if your children did not object to the abuse at the time.
+Explain these tricks to your children and reassure them that you can and will handle the situation, even if your children did not object to the sexual interaction at the time.
 Important messages to tell your children include, "As your parent/guardian, I will always believe you and love you, and I will always be here to keep you safe," "It is never your fault if someone touches you in an uncomfortable way," or "They just tell you that to trick you."